appsmithorg/appsmith-docs/website/docs/getting-started/setup/README.md

 You can configure and manage the self-hosted instance with the help of a [Super Admin](./instance-configuration/admin-settings.md) user.
 There are out-of-the-box integrations like:

-* [Custom authentication](/getting-started/setup/instance-configuration/authentication/) to onboard your existing user base
+* [Custom authentication](/getting-started/setup/instance-configuration/authentication/) to onboard your existing user base.
-* [Email](/getting-started/setup/instance-configuration/email/) to invite users and notify admins
+* [Email](/getting-started/setup/instance-configuration/email/) to invite users and notify admins.
-* [Sign-up restriction](/getting-started/setup/instance-configuration/disable-user-signup) to turn off signing up using the signup form or OAuth buttons, ensuring that only users you invite can signup
+* [Sign-up restriction](/getting-started/setup/instance-configuration/disable-user-signup) to turn off signing up using the signup form or OAuth buttons, ensuring that only users you invite can signup.

 And [more](/getting-started/setup/instance-configuration/) that can be configured.